ludiosarchive/Minerva/docs/Overview.rst

 1. Boxes are semi-structured (serialized and deserialized with JSON).
 Exploit the structure of arrays and objects when possible.

-2. Observe all of the `Box limitations`_
+2. Observe all of the `Box limitations`_; otherwise, your streams may reset.

 3. Make your boxes small.
 Minerva usually doesn't send more than one box at a time (there is no interleaving).
-A big box might "hold up" other queued boxes.
+A big box might hold up other queued boxes.
 	If you need to send a lot of data, try to find a reasonable way to split and reassemble it, it in the spirit of `amphacks/mediumbox.py`_.

 4. If you care about performance in IE, prefer ``Array`` s to ``Object`` s.
 IE allocates a lot of objects when you iterate over an ``Object`` with ``for(k in obj)``, and its garbage collector is poor (especially before XP SP3/JScript 5.7) [#]_ [#]_.

+5. Don't rely on the length of unicode strings to be the same in both server and browser environments. `Notes on Python UCS-2/UCS-4 builds, and unicode length`_ explains.

 ..	[#] http://ajaxian.com/archives/garbage-collection-in-ie6
 ..	[#] http://pupius.co.uk/blog/2007/03/garbage-collection-in-ie6/